Culture Is Everything!

 Let’s look at travel for a minute…

+Travel helps me speak from a place of experience, even if that experience is as a visitor.
 Whether facilitating a retreat, caring for patients taking a cruise, going to learn more about my culture, or just enjoying, travel is, in my humble opinion, necessary to really learn culture and how important it is to society!

-Nigeria and Ghana, West Africa!
+Nigeria, and Ghana, West Africa!

 Havana, Cuba!